d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 by subtracting their mean and
 dividing by their standard deviation, where both are estimated based on the statistics of the current minibatch.
-Next, we apply a scaling coefficient and a scaling offset.
+Next, we apply a scale coefficient and a scale offset.
 It is precisely due to this *normalization* based on *batch* statistics that *batch normalization* derives its name.